American River College: Campus

 The college occupies a 155 acre site on the old Cameron Ranch in northern Sacramento County.

-Academics
+Students

 The college enrolls about 35,000 full-time and part-time students, making it one of the largest community colleges in California.
-ARC has published its own literary journal since 1984, the American River Review, which has won numerous national awards and recognitions, including the National Pacemaker Award from the Associated Collegiate Press and Gold Crowns from the Columbia Scholastic Press Association.
+ARC has published its own literary journal since 1984, the American River Review.

-It transfers more students to UC Davis and CSU Sacramento than any other community college.
-Nontransfer students may enroll for certification in technical/vocational programs, continuing education credit, or personal enrichment.
-The college also offers three different types of online learning: online, hybrid, and web-enhanced.

 Student life

 The campus has its own newspaper, the American River Current, and its own English as a Second Language newsletter, The Parrot.

-Sport
+Athletics

 The college athletics teams are nicknamed the Beavers.